It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 10. Use a Programmable Thermostat

-If you have a programmable thermostat, be sure to use it this winter!
+If you have a programmable thermostat, use it this winter!
 Programmable thermostats allow you to set specific temperatures for different times of the day, which can help you save money on your energy bill.
-Additionally, many programmable thermostats now come with “smart” features that can automatically adjust the temperature based on whether anyone is home or not.
+Additionally, many programmable thermostats now come with “smart” features that automatically adjust the temperature based on whether anyone is home.

 11. Use Space Heaters Sparingly

 Space heaters can be a great way to add extra warmth to a room, but they should be used sparingly as they can be a fire hazard if not used properly.
-When using a space heater, be sure to keep it away from flammable objects such as curtains or furniture.
-Additionally, be sure to turn it off when you leave the room or go to bed.
+Please avoid flammable objects such as curtains or furniture when using a space heater.
+Please turn it off when you leave the room or go to bed.
+If you’re looking for a better way to heat your home, why settle for less?
+Winnipeg chooses Abundant Air for furnace excellence.

 12. Wear Warm Clothes Indoors

-One of the simplest ways to stay warm this winter is to simply wear warmer clothing indoors!
-Layering clothing made from natural fibers such as wool or cotton will help you stay warm without making you feel too hot.
-Additionally, consider wearing slippers or socks around the house as cold floors can make you feel colder than necessary.
+One of the simplest ways to stay warm this winter is to wear warm clothing indoors simply!
+Layering clothing made from natural fibers such as wool or cotton will help you stay warm without feeling too hot.
+Additionally, consider wearing slippers or socks around the house, as cold floors can make you feel more challenging than necessary.

 13. Cook Warm Foods and Drinks